codebox-calpoly/PolyBuys/docs/contributing.md

 - Node.js 18+ and npm
 - Git
-- Access to the PolyBuy Convex team (ask tech leads to invite you)
+- Access to the PolyBuys Convex team (ask tech leads to invite you)
 - Expo Go app on your phone (for testing)

 ### Initial Setup